THE BEST AERO BIKE WHEELS 2023

 So if you want to go faster, an aero wheelset is part of what will make it happen.

-Yes, aero wheels are certainly for those riders and they will be on very deep rims, often more than 60mm deep and as much as 90mm deep or complete discs in the back wheel.
-But aero bike wheels, those in the 55mm to 65mm range are also road racing bike wheels and regular riding wheels for fast roadies riding on flat and rolling terrain.
+Yes, deep aero bike wheels are certainly for those riders.
+They will be on a 60-65mm deep front wheel and an 80mm deep or completely covered disc wheel in the rear.
+But aero bike wheels, those in the 55mm to 65mm range are also road racing bike wheels and regular riding wheels for fast roadies riding on flat and moderately rolling terrain.

 The Firecrest wheels set a new standard for rim and wheel design.

 Most of the leading wheelset companies followed with carbon clincher wheels that emulated the Firecrest 404 shape and depth.
 Many also introduced triathlon wheels in the 70mm+ range to compete with the Zipp 808 Firecrest for the speed-demon, TT, and triathlon riders.
 Another group of shallower, 30-45mm deep carbon clinchers also came out for “all-around” riding and climbing led by the Zipp Firecrest 303 and later the 202.

 In the last several years, more and more 60-65mm deep, carbon-clincher wheelsets with “blunt” noses or more rounded V or U-shaped rims with 21 and 23mm inside widths and 27mm to 30mm outside widths have been introduced.
 Tests show these aero bike wheels are nearly as fast as the very deepest triathlon wheels.